CrayLabs/SmartSim-Scaling/README.md

 ```

 But please consult the documentation for other peices like specifying compilers,
-cuda, cudnn, and other build settings.
+CUDA, cuDNN, and other build settings.

-Once smartsim is installed, the python dependencies for the scaling test and
+Once SmartSim is installed, the Python dependencies for the scaling test and
 result processing/plotting can be installed with

 ```bash